Faisal Mosque: Architecture

 Instead of using traditional domes, Vedat Dalokay designed an eight-sided main hall that looked like an Arab's Bedouin desert tent.
 Additionally, he added four minarets on all four corners of the main hall, which are of 90 m high, the tallest minarets in South Asia.
 The main structure of the building is the main prayer hall, which is supported by four concrete girders.
 The four unusual minarets are inspired by Turkish architecture.
-Vedat Dalokay also believed that the design of the Masjid represents Kaaba in an abstract manner.
+Dalokay also believed that the design of the Masjid represents Kaaba in an abstract manner.
 Entrance is from the east, where the prayer hall is fronted by a courtyard with porticoes.
 The International Islamic University was housed under the main courtyard but now has relocated to a new campus.
 The mosque still houses a library, lecture hall, museum, and cafe.
 The interior of the main tent-shaped hall is covered in white marble and decorated with mosaics and calligraphy by the famous Pakistani artist Sadequain, and a Turkish-style chandelier.
 The mosaic pattern adorns the west wall and has the Kalimah written in early Kufic script, repeated in mirror image pattern.

 The Qibla Wall is covered with blue and white calligraphic tiles designed by a Turkish artist Mengu Ertel.
 The interior of the mosque uses Turkish and Pakistani inspired decorations.
 The mosque takes an unusual route to its design by combining contemporary and classic Islamic architecture.
 The unique design takes most of its elements from nomadic Bedouin tent, but it still manages to keep in contact with Islamic architecture by using Ottoman style minarets and square shape form the Kaaba.

 Topography

-Located at the foot of the Margalla Hills, the location plays a significant role in Faisal Mosque.
-The Mosque is visible from miles away and sits on a higher surface compared to the main city.
-The mosque faces the city and is backed by green mountain ranges, giving it a scenic view.
-One of the main highways of Islamabad, Faisal Avenue leads straight to the Mosque showing the importance of the landmark.
-The shining white color in comparison to the dark green background makes the mosque stand out and reveal its significance to the city of Islamabad.
+Located at the foot of the Margalla Hills, the location plays a significant role for the mosque.
+The mosque is visible from miles away and sits on a higher surface compared to the main city.
+It faces the city and is backed by green mountain ranges, giving it a scenic view.
+One of the main highways of Islamabad, Faisal Avenue leads straight to the mosque showing the importance of the landmark.
+The shining white color in comparison to the dark green background makes the mosque stand out and reveals its significance to the city of Islamabad.